Yaruno292/Gameobject-Name-Parenter/README.md

 Old Parent: This is the GameObject you want to put the children into the other GameObject.
 (Clothes armature)

 Press the "Combine" button to merge the GameObjects.

+## Warning
+Be sure to make backups before pressing "Combine"
+The changes are hard to revert